 Nature and geometry inspire my jewelry.
 I am somewhat dual-brained.
 The complexities and beauty of nature inspire me, as well as the science and math behind it.
 Leaves will always be a staple in my line because they represent starting over and a new season – things without which we lose hope for a purposeful future.
 More recently I’ve been applying geometric patterns with gold and colors I really enjoy.

-trusted tablets What materials do you use in your pieces?
+buy viagra online canada What materials do you use in your pieces?

 Porcelain clay, leather, sterling silver and 14k gold-filled jewelry findings.